cashapp/blip/docs/v1.0/intro/concepts.md

 In technical terms, Blip collects every level where `freq % T == 0`, where `T` is the number of seconds elapsed since the monitor started.

 <p class="note">
-You don't have to write a plan to use Blip because it has a built-in plan that collects the most common and important MySQL metrics, including meta-metrics like database sizes.
+You don't have to write a plan to use Blip because it has a Default plan that collects the most common and important MySQL metrics, including derived metrics like database sizes.
 Writing your own plan allows you to customize which metrics to collect and when (how frequently).
 </p>